Selling a Colorado Home: What Are My Disclosure Obligations?

 Is your property among the types covered by these disclosure laws?
 The statute doesn’t provide any one definition.
 It does, however, define “residential real property” in two specific contexts, which are a good indication of the state’s approach:

 - Residential real property (for purposes of whether sellers need to disclose a meth lab) includes: manufactured homes; mobile homes; condominiums; townhomes; homes sold by the owner, a financial institution or the Federal Department of Housing and Urban Development (HUD); rental property, including an apartment; and short-term residences such as a motel or hotel.
 (C.R.S.A. § 38-35.7-103(5)).

 - Residential real property (for purposes of whether sellers need to disclose the property’s source of potable water) includes: residential land and residential improvements other than hotels and motels, and mobile homes if the mobile home is permanently affixed to a foundation.
 (C.R.S.A. § 38-35.7-104(3)).

 As of this writing, the disclosure of oil and gas activity requirement shall apply to all “residential real property that is subject to the commission’s jurisdiction.”
 (C.R.S.A. § 38-35.7-108(1)(a)).

 More Information on Colorado Real Estate Disclosure Laws

-To obtain Colorado real estate disclosure forms, other form documents (including sales contracts) and additional information, see the state Division of Real Estate website at www.colorado.gov/DORA.
+To obtain Colorado real estate disclosure forms, other form documents (including sales contracts) and additional information, see the Colorado Department of Regulatory Agencies Division of Real Estate’s Contracts and Forms page.
 Also be sure to consult with an attorney if you have questions related to your disclosure requirements and other legal aspects of your home sale.